yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

 ### Task 3: Explore a model in the Completions playground

-In this task ,You'll Explore a model in the Completions playground involves interacting with the AI model to test and refine its responses using real-time input and output examples.
+In this task, you'll Explore a model in the Completions playground that involves interacting with the AI model to test and refine its responses using real-time input and output examples.

 1. In Azure OpenAI Studio, in the left pane under **Playground**, select **Completions**.